Brand Hong Kong - Asia's world city

 Prevention

-To prevent diabetes, one should maintain an optimum body weight through a balanced diet and regular physical activity.
+To prevent diabetes, one should maintain an optimum body weight and waist circumference through a balanced diet, regular physical activity and refrain from alcohol consumption.
 Diabetic patients should have their blood sugar under control through dietary or pharmacological measures.

 Related information

-For more information on diabetes, please visit the website of our Health Zone and the Hong Kong Reference Framework for Diabetes Care for Adults in Primary Care Settings (for health care professionals).
+For more information on diabetes, please visit the website the Hong Kong Reference Framework for Diabetes Care for Adults in Primary Care Settings.